utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 ### School of Computing Policies and Guidelines

-The class operates under the School of Computing’s [policies and guidelines](https://handbook.cs.utah.edu/2019-2020/Academics/policies.php).
+The class operates under the School of Computing's [policies and guidelines](https://handbook.cs.utah.edu/2019-2020/Academics/policies.php).
 Among other things, linked page provides information about the [academic misconduct policy](https://www.cs.utah.edu/docs/misc/cheating_policy.pdf) that we will adhere to.

 Also see the [College of Engineering guidelines](https://www.coe.utah.edu/students/current/semester-guidelines/) for information about appeals procedures, withdrawal procedures, and adding and repeating courses.